junh1024/junh1024-Documents/Music/Mixing Notes/Anime Mashups Mixing Notes 2023.md

 - Contest: 02/07/2023 - 11/07/2023
 - Finished:

-### EL-S

-I know the S via the retrac 01 album.
-I know that album since I purchased that song from the same label on Bandcamp, and they sent me a new album email.
-Well, it's technically not new since it was released some months, ago but it's still recent.
-EL Is from WLK.
-In that game, when the song loops, you get an instrumental of that song.
-But for that song due to arrangement, not all of the acapella can be extracted using subtraction.
-Also, the dynamic range is reduced maybe due to ADPCM, so I need to use ML to extract the vocals.

-The chords only sort of match, but it sounds okay since there are frequent chord changes.
-Also, most phrases end on the tonic chord which is common to both songs.
-The arrangement of Sizigi is a bit different & a bit weird, so I cut the song into different parts as I rearrange, and try to have an appropriate intensity for the different sections of my mashup.

-I only need vocal ML separation for this mashup.
-I can use spleeter and it would be fine for the S, but it might be a bit bad for EL since it's hard rock.
-I tried setting up bytedance music separation, but since it requires specific and outdated versions of libraries, I was unable to get it working so I just used the usual DEMUCS.

 ## Hello World-Cubic Futurismo

 The arrangement is mostly hello world, but there's some cuts since I can't find any hello world music video.
 I did The initial vocal separation with isotope RX7. it doesn't get the vocals out well & I can't use this to balance, but I can use this to do a basic arrangement of my mashup.
 Due to the poor isolation, the bridge didn't sound very good & I truncated the ending lyrics to sound more snappy.
 But after using DEMUCS, the bridge sounds a bit better.
 The ending lyrics were restored (after the contest) to respect the Integrity of the original lyrics even though it sounds a bit worse.